m5stack/aws-iot-kit-tutorials/workshop/content/Blinky hello world/Connecting to AWS/_index.en.md

     ```bash
     pio run --environment core2foraws
     ```
-2) With the build successful, it's time to upload the compiled firmware to the connected device over USB by running the command:
+2) With the build successful, it's time to upload the compiled firmware to the connected device over USB and monitor the messages sent over serial output to the host machine by running the command:
     ```bash
-    pio run --environment core2foraws --target upload
-    ```
-3) Lastly, monitor the serial output from the device on your host machine via:
-    ```bash
-    pio run --environment core2foraws --target monitor
+    pio run --environment core2foraws --target upload --target monitor
     ```

 {{% notice info %}}
 If during upload or while monitoring the serial output you receive an error about an incorrect port or timeout, open the `platformio.ini` file, and follow the instructions there to manually set the upload port.
 {{% /notice %}}